coldshrine/study-notes/books/effective-java.md

 Same restriction applies to `clone` and `readObject`, they should not invoke overridable methods, directly or indirectly.

 Designing a class for inheritance requires great effort and places substantial limitations on the class.

+The best solution to this problem is to prohibit subclassing in classes that are not designed and documented to be safely subclassed.
+There are two ways of doing this.
+Declare the class final or make all constructors private or package-private and to add public static factories instead of constructors.